 The following specific guidance is provided to assist local government finance professionals in preparing the council's budget.
-It is designed as a complementary reference to the Model Budget 2021-2022.
+It is designed as a complementary reference to the Model Budget 2022-2023.
 For ease of referencing each piece of guidance has been assigned a unique number.

-Reference Guidance

-General

-The model budget has been prepared to provide councils with guidance in relation to the minimum legislative requirements for the preparation of a Council Budget.
-The model is not designed to meet each and every need of all councils, accordingly each Council will need to make careful consideration of what additional information or detail is appropriate to include.
+Reference Guidance General The model budget has been prepared to provide councils with guidance in relation to the minimum legislative requirements for the preparation of a council budget.
+The model is not designed to meet each and every need of all councils, accordingly each council will need to make careful consideration of what additional information or detail is appropriate to include.
 While the model has been made available in an excel version, a deliberate decision has been made to not fully utilise the formula and linking capabilities within excel.
 As such functionality can be easily impacted on by minor edits to the template documentation it is not possible to ensure the integrity of any linkages and formulas once the document is made available for editing by councils.
-Each Council is responsible for ensuring the accuracy of any formulas and linkages within the document, and appropriate time should be allocated to this process.

-Mayor and CEO's Introduction

-G1 The Mayor and CEO's Introduction serves two purposes, which are as follows.

-1. To provide an overview of the budget in the context of the integrated strategic framework (Community Vision; Council Plan and other elements required by LG Act 2020).
+Each council is responsible for ensuring the accuracy of any formulas and linkages within the document, and appropriate time should be allocated to this process.
+Mayor and CEO 's Introduction G1 The Mayor and CEO's Introduction serves two purposes, which are as follows.
+1. To provide an overview of the budget in the context of the integrated strategic planning and reporting framework (Community Vision, Council Plan and other elements required by the Local Government Act 2020 ).
 The purpose of the Mayor's and CEO's introduction is to provide an accessible and consumable overview of the budget which is integrated to council's four-year vision as articulated in the Council Plan.
 It also provides an avenue to demonstrate that the council has, in setting the budget, taken community feedback and concerns into account and demonstrate ownership of the budget by the council.
 The Mayor has an important role in the process for developing the Council's Community Vision and Council Plan.
 These messages will usually also highlight key issues of interest to the community including major capital projects as well as emerging challenges and how council proposes addressing them.
 With the advent of rate capping, it is important to confirm whether council has complied with the cap or intends to seek a variation.
-Following the introduction of annual revaluations (previously biennial) it is important to highlight that actual rate increase experiences may be different.
+Following the introduction of annual revaluations (previously biennial) it is important to highlight that actual rate increase experiences for individual ratepayers may be different.

+42 Section 94(3) of the Local Government Act 2020 43 Section 93 of the Local Government Act 2020

-Finally, the message should encourage the reader to delve into the detail and be a participant in the budget submission process.
+Finally, the message should encourage the reader to delve into the detail and be a participant in the budget process.